openhab/openhab-addons/bundles/org.openhab.binding.etherrain/README.md

 This is optional, it is recommended to let the binding discover and add Etherrain controllers.

-To manually configure a Etherrain controller you may specify it's host name or ip ("hostname").
+To manually configure a Etherrain controller you may specify it's host name or ip ("host").
 You can also optionally specify the unit's password ("pw"), port it is communicating on ("port") or refresh rate ("refresh")

 ```java
 Bridge etherrain:etherrain:BackyardSprinkler [ host="192.168.1.100"]